pnetlabrepo/ishare2/README.md

       help        : Show useful information

     param1:
-      type = all, bin, qemu, dynamips or name
+      type = all, bin, qemu, dynamips, docker or name

     param2:
       number = This number can be obtained using ishare2 search <type>